Searching for a quality turntable under $1500 can feel overwhelming. With so many options, it's easy to get lost in specs and brands.

 Key Features

-- Designed specifically for 78 RPM records, ensuring optimal playback quality.
+- Designed for 78 RPM records, ensuring optimal playback of vintage vinyl.

-- Equipped with the RB220 tonearm for improved tracking and enhanced sound performance.
+- Equipped with the RB220 tonearm for precise tracking and improved sound quality.

-- Utilizes a 24V low-noise motor for stable speed and reduced vibration during playback.
+- Features a 24V low-noise motor for stable and quiet operation during playback.

 Summary